Frequently Asked Questions (FAQs)

 Nothing.
 Acupuncture needles are solid needles unlike the hollow, hypodermic needles used to give vaccines.

 How deep are the needles inserted?

 The depth of insertion depends upon the nature of your condition, the location of the points to be needled, your age, size, and overall constitution.
 Generally needles may be inserted from as shallow as 1/16 of an inch to as deep as 3 inches.

 How many treatments will I need?

 The number of treatments needed varies from patient to patient and is dependent upon the nature of your condition as well as your current state of health.
-Chronic conditions usually require several treatments to see the effects of Acupuncture and Traditional Chinese Medicine, while acute conditions respond fairly quickly.
+Chronic conditions usually require several treatments to see the effects of Acupuncture and Therapeutic Massage, while acute conditions respond fairly quickly.

 What if I don’t like needles?
-Can I still be treated with TCM?
+Can you still help me?

 Are Chinese herbs safe?

 Yes, when properly prescribed by a licensed health practitioner, Chinese herbs are safe.
 Chinese Herbal Medicine, like other systems of medicine, is based on many years of study, observation, and refinement.
 Its history of use, clinical application, and benefits are well documented in various TCM texts.
 It is important that you inform your practitioner of all prescription drugs and supplements you are currently taking prior to consuming Chinese herbs in order to avoid any possible side effects.
 If you experience any discomfort while taking Chinese herbal medicine, contact your practitioner as soon as possible and your formula will be modified.